-Minimal counting and two short seams come together in an easy, crochet long cardigan that’s perfect for layering.
-Get the full free pattern below or purchase the ad-free, printable PDF for $2.99 here.
+Minimal counting and two short seams come together in a very easy long crochet cardigan that's perfect for layering.
+Get the full free pattern below or purchase the ad-free, printable PDF here.

 This free crochet long cardigan pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.

-By using treble crochet and floppy worsted weight yarn, you’ll work through this cardigan quickly and twirling your fringe in no time!
-This is one of the comfiest crochet pieces I’ve ever worn and I’m so excited to share all the details with you.
+By using treble crochet and floppy worsted weight yarn, you’ll work through this versatile cardigan quickly and be sashaying with style in no time!
+This is one of the comfiest crochet pieces I've ever worn and I'm so excited to share all the details with you.
 Keep reading for more about the yarn and inspiration and a video preview or scroll down for the free pattern.

 A Crochet Long Cardigan That Was Made For the American Southwest